 Bloodborne infections are common in people using cocaine.
 HIV and hepatitis C are two examples of these diseases.
 The risk stems from injecting cocaine without using sterile needles.

 The treatment you receive for your drug addiction relies upon the quality of the facility you enter.
 You need help through a variety of methods.
 Most methods that rehabs use fall under the category of addiction treatment therapies.
 Therapy is your key to getting through rehab and staying strong in long-term recovery.

 Therapies examine why you started abusing drugs and how you developed an addiction in the first place.
 These sessions also cover how you can stay sober, avoid relapse and cope with triggers and temptations.
 If you have a co-occurring condition under a dual diagnosis, therapy treats that mental illness, too.

 Research shows that therapy is one of the most important methods of treating drug addiction.
 The therapy that the facility will use for your recovery includes a mix of individual counseling, group therapy, family therapy and holistic therapies.

 Not everyone reacts the same way to therapy.
 Because of this, one therapy will be more productive for you than for someone else, just as the opposite is true of other types of therapy.

 Pennsylvania Treatment for Cocaine Addiction

-Silver Pines Treatment Center near Hazleton, Pennsylvania treats drug addiction.
+Silver Pines Treatment Center near Hazleton and Scranton, Pennsylvania treats drug addiction.
 Our Cocaine Addiction Rehab provides on-site detox and residential drug treatment in its secluded, wooded location.
 Therapies include:

 - Trauma therapy